 And with that, congratulations!
 You’ve successfully configured basic static networking for your TrueNAS Scale server.

-If you found this review helpful and would like to support my efforts to create additional resources like this, please consider a subscription for just $5 per month or a one time donation via the “Buy Me A Coffee” button on this website.
+If you found this tutorial helpful and would like to support my efforts to create additional resources like this, please consider a subscription for just $3 per month or a one time donation via the “Buy Me A Coffee” button on this website.
 It looks like a travel mug in the corner of the page – you can’t miss it!
 Your support is greatly appreciated!

-If you can’t make a donation, please consider sharing this review with others who may be interested.
-If you have questions about anything regarding this review, please be sure to leave them in the comments below.
+If you can’t make a donation, please consider sharing this tutorial with others who may be interested.
+If you have questions about anything regarding this tutorial, please be sure to leave them in the comments below.
 Thanks for reading, and I hope you visit again soon!